natalieagus/50002/docs/Labs/lab6.md

 This Lab will be used in 50.005 Computer System Engineering in Term 5 (Week 1-2) to gently bridge your knowledge from the last 3 weeks of 50.002 to the first 2 weeks of 50.005.
 You are free to read around if you'd like to get started early.

 ## Starter Code
-Download the following file and place it inside your `/50002/` folder.
-This is what you're going to open and modify or study for this lab, then submit (unless otherwise stated):
+The following files inside your `/50002/` folder are what you're going to use for this lab:
 - [`tinyOS_submit.uasm` ](https://www.dropbox.com/s/t6zhpy30cx0o8fe/tinyOS_submit.uasm?dl=1)